 COVID-19 TDCJ Update

-The Texas Department of Criminal Justice regrets to inform you of the death of an offender likely connected to the coronavirus.
+The Texas Department of Criminal Justice (TDCJ) is grieving the loss of an employee that is connected to the COVID-19 virus.

 Texas Department of State Health Services (DSHS) - News Updates COVID-19